Charles Tyler Olmstead

 Charles Tyler Olmstead (April 28, 1842 – March 26, 1924) was bishop of the Episcopal Diocese of Central New York from 1904 to 1924.

 Early life

 Charles Tyler Olmstead was born in Cohoes, N. Y. on April 28, 1842.
 His parents were Charles A. and Ardelia (Wilkinson) Olmsted.
-"The surname has been spelled both as "Olmsted" and "Olmstead."
-This difference in spelling is reflected in the various references used in this article.
-However, this article always uses the Olmstead spelling because that is the spelling used by the Diocese of Central New York on its website's listing of the BISHOPS OF CENTRAL NEW YORK.

 In 1852, when the boy was ten years old, the family moved to Newport, Kentucky.
 Four years later, he began to work with his father in building the Louisville and Nashville Railroad.
 While working on the railroad, he "continued his studies."
 In 1853, he started attending the Brooks' Classical School located in Cincinnati, across the Ohio River from Newport.
 He studied there three and one-half years in preparation for college.
 Therefore, when the family moved back to New York state, settling in Lockport, he was ready to enter college.
 However, because of his father's financial condition, Olmstead could not enter college until 1862.